 Depending on your needs, your doctor may recommend a screening colonoscopy or a diagnostic colonoscopy.
 These procedures are the same, but they’re used for different reasons.

-Most colonoscopies are screening colonoscopies.
+Most colonoscopies are screening colonoscopies, and they’re most often used as for colon cancer screenings.
 This is a preventive procedure used to check your colon to make sure there aren’t any signs of an underlying condition.
 Patients get screening colonoscopies when they don’t have any symptoms of colon conditions.

 Your primary care doctor might recommend a screening colonoscopy if: